 At this point, most brands understand the importance of having their own social media accounts and incorporating them in their marketing strategy.
 But just having a presence isn’t always enough.
 These days, a consistently scheduled content calendar is just the bare minimum/price of entry for validating your social existence; sure those weekly automated posts mean that you’re active on social, but are you driving action on social?
 Oftentimes, not.
 What you need is a social media campaign.

-You can have all the scheduling platforms in the world to support you, you can use an automated follow tool to grow your audience, you can include a ‘Share this post’ CTA in all of your captions; but none of those will serve you as well as a creative and strategically executed social media campaign that inspires people to create and participate.
-Done correctly, it will drive more quality interactions, and in turn quality results.
+ou can have all the scheduling platforms in the world to support you, you can use an automated follow tool to grow your audience, you can include a ‘Share this post’ CTA in all of your captions; but none of those will serve you as well as a creative and strategically executed social media campaign that inspires people to create and participate.
+Done correctly, it will drive more quality interactions on your social media channel, and in turn quality results.

 What Is A Social Media Campaign?

 So, what are they exactly?
 Simply put, a social media marketing campaign is advertising initiatives that appear on social networks and/or platforms such as Facebook, Instagram, YouTube, Snapchat, Twitter, blogs, or other social media channels that exist in the digital space.
 They’re used to promote a product/service, build brand awareness, create a sense of community, or unite people around a common interest or experience to create a trend.

 With these campaigns, the end game is driving customer engagement, improving brand affinity, and increasing brand awareness for your target audience-all of which should already be goals within your company’s marketing strategy.
 There are a multitude of ways to execute your social media strategy-common tactics include engaging videos, influencer partnerships, giveaways and contests, cross-company promotions, branded hashtags, user-generated content, shareable posts, engaging videos, and more-and we see brands creatively implementing these tactics in new ways all the time.